aditya-dev25/travelBot/README.md

 - **Responsive Design**: The app adapts to various screen sizes, making it suitable for desktop and mobile use.
 - **Loading State**: Displays a loading message while the AI is processing your query.

+## Technologies Used

+- **React**: For building the user interface.
+- **Gemini AI**: For generating travel-related responses.
+- **CSS**: Custom styling for a clean, modern look.
+- **Unsplash API**: For dynamically changing background images.

+## How It Works

+1. **User Input**: Enter a travel-related query in the text box and click "Ask Me!".
+2. **AI Processing**: The query is sent to the Gemini AI model (`gemini-1.5-flash-latest`), which generates a response based on the input.
+3. **Response Display**: The response is formatted with HTML for bold, italics, and links, and is shown in the response box.
+4. **Background Transitions**: The background images cycle every 30 seconds with a smooth fade-in/out transition.

 ## Installation

 1. Clone the repository: